-(a) (1) The information required by this article to be kept by the board is confidential and not subject to the provisions of chapter twenty-nine-b of this code or obtainable as discovery in civil matters absent a court order and is open to inspection only by inspectors and agents of the board, members of the West Virginia State Police expressly authorized by the superintendent of the West Virginia State Police to have access to the information, authorized agents of local lawenforcement agencies as members of a federally affiliated drug task force, authorized agents of the federal Drug Enforcement Administration, duly authorized agents of the Bureau for Medical Services, duly authorized agents of the Office of the Chief Medical Examiner for use in postmortem examinations, duly authorized agents of licensing boards of practitioners in this state and other states authorized to prescribe Schedules II, III, and IV controlled substances, prescribing practitioners and pharmacists and persons with an enforceable court order or regulatory agency administrative subpoena: Provided, That all law-enforcement personnel who have access to the Controlled Substances Monitoring Program database shall be granted access in accordance with applicable state laws and the board's legislative rules, shall be certified as a West Virginia lawenforcement officer and shall have successfully completed training approved by the board.
-All information released by the board must be related to a specific patient or a specific individual or entity under investigation by any of the above parties except that practitioners who prescribe or dispense controlled substances may request specific data related to their Drug Enforcement Administration controlled substance registration number or for the purpose of providing treatment to a patient: Provided however, That the West Virginia Controlled Substances Monitoring Program Database Review Committee established in subsection (b) of this section is authorized to query the database to comply with said subsection.
+(a) (1) (A) The information required by this article to be kept by the board is confidential 2 and not subject to the provisions of chapter twenty-nine-b of this code or obtainable as discovery 3 in civil matters absent a court order and is open to inspection only by: 4 (i) Inspectors and agents of the board; 5 (ii) Members of the West Virginia State Police expressly authorized by the Superintendent 6 of the West Virginia State Police to have access to the information: 7 (iii) Authorized agents of local law-enforcement agencies as members of a federally 8 affiliated drug task force; 9 (iv) Authorized agents of the federal Drug Enforcement Administration; 10 (v) Duly authorized agents of the Bureau for Medical Services; (vi) Duly authorized agents of the Office of the Chief Medical Examiner for use in post-12 mortem examinations; 13 (vii) Duly authorized agents of licensing boards of practitioners in this state and other 14 states authorized to prescribe Schedules II, III, and IV controlled substances; 15 (viii) Prescribing practitioners and pharmacists and persons with an enforceable court 16 order or regulatory agency administrative subpoena; and 17 (ix) The dean of a medical school or chief medical officer of a hospital, an employee of the medical school, hospital as designated by the dean or chief medical officer and who is working 18 19 under his or her specific direction, or a physician designee if the hospital has no chief medical 20 officer, if the officer, employee, or designee certifies that the requested information is for the purpose of providing medical or pharmaceutical treatment to a bona fide current or prospective 22 patient of any clinic operated by the medical school or it's practice plan or of the hospital for 23 assessing and evaluating through the peer review process, the prescribing practices of 24 prescribers who are on the adjunct, volunteer, part time or full time faculty or resident physicians 25 of the medical school or have privileges or are resident physicians at the hospital.

+Provided, That (B) All law-enforcement personnel who have access to the Controlled

+Substances Monitoring Program database shall be granted access in accordance with applicable state laws and the board's legislative rules, shall be certified as a West Virginia law-enforcement officer and shall have successfully completed training approved by the board.
+All information released by the board must be related to a specific patient or a specific individual or entity under investigation by any of the above parties except that practitioners who prescribe or dispense controlled substances may request specific data related to their Drug Enforcement Administration controlled substance registration number or for the purpose of providing treatment to a patient: Provided, however, That (C) The West Virginia Controlled Substances Monitoring Program Database Review Committee established in subsection (b) of this section is authorized to query the database to comply with said that subsection.